marcosspanos/hicondo/README.md

-# 🌈 VU Pride Website
+# HiCondo Website
-The source for the VU Pride website.
+this is a website focused on the tenant committee for HiCondo and frequently asked questions about the contract

 ## ⚠️ Disclaimer
 WIP